 Workforce development is a government lead program to assist with helping people get back to work.
 They are regionally located and will provide mentoring and training to assist with resume, interview skills and placement.

 Managing a complex health condition can sometimes feel all consuming.
-But, there are assistance programs available to provide relief in the time of need.
+But, there are assistance programs available to provide relief in the time of need and help you live to the fullest.
 Here you will find some curated resources you may find helpful.

 Star Sisters is a mentorship program for adolescents who would like to belong to a group for support.
 There are ongoing opportunities to connect, learn & grow.

 Discover answers to your frequently asked questions about TS.
 FAQ’s Transition

 The treatment for growth failure is Growth Hormone.
 This treatment is recommended according to the clinical guidelines.
 Treatment will begin early in life for the best outcome.
 Learn More